 - Predictable Performance: No GC pauses, consistent latency

-If you’re into distributed systems, IPFS, decentralized databases, or just want to get your hands dirty with a different kind of open-source project, join us!
+If you’re into distributed systems, Iroh, decentralized databases, or just want to get your hands dirty with a different kind of open-source project, join us!

 - Contribute